Hello future bride...

 Wedding Season in British Columbia tends to be from June to mid September, if your wedding date falls within those months I highly recommend booking a makeup artist a year in advance.
 During the off wedding season I suggest 6 months in advance.
 If you decide to have a mid-week wedding you will have a better chance to book a makeup artist in less than 6 months.
 Having said that though, it doesn't hurt to ask for availability even with less than 4 months in advance.

 Should I book a hair/makeup trial?

 Yes!
 I recommend hair and makeup trials for many reasons.
-One of the most common reasons is that you might have an idea of the look you want, but you won't know if you love it until you try it yourself.
-You might be surprised to find out that maybe it didn't suit your eye shape, wedding dress, colour scheme, or hair type.
-There are many variables, so if you want to be sure of what you will look like on your wedding day, get a trial.
+One of the most common reason is that you might have an idea of the look you want, but you won't know if you love it until you try it on yourself.
+You might be surprised to find out that maybe a completely different makeup/hair style will suit your eye shape, wedding dress, colour scheme, better than that one you had in mind.
+There are many variables, so if you want to be sure of what you will look like on your wedding day, book a trial.

 How far in advance should I book a trial?

 There is no straight answer to this question.
 Anytime between two months to one day before your big day would be okay.
 It's your preference and the time you have available.